Qitmeer/docs/Document/content/tutorials/qitmeer-docker-test/_index.en.md

 ### Step-by-Step Guide
 This experiment demostrates a typical transfer process.
 The network consists of two nodes, a miner and a recipient.
-The miner mines a block and receives mining rewards; then he will transfer 1 Qitmeer Coin (HLC) to the recipient.
+The miner mines a block and receives mining rewards; then he will transfer 2 Qitmeer Coins to the recipient.

 #### Recipient Node
 This node is playing the role of transfer recipient, it starts with a normal full node setting, that's to say that it has no mining functionality.